 In the case of all other bachelor’s degrees from recognized higher education institutions, the examination committee will evaluate the equivalence of the required undergraduate knowledge, with the bachelor’s degree program in business and economics at the University of Basel being the reference.

 The bachelor’s degree relevant for admission must have an average grade of at least 5 / unrounded (Swiss grading system 1 to 6, where 6 = max./4 = pass).
 Conversion calculator

-As an alternative, holders of a bachelor’s degree from a recognized university-level higher education institution may present a current Graduate Record Examination® General Test (or GRE® Test) or a Graduate Management Admission Test (GMAT®), provided the results in the areas of “Quantitative Reasoning” and “Analytical Writing” are among the top 30% at least.
+As an alternative to the minimum GPA, holders of a bachelor’s degree from a recognized university-level higher education institution may present a current Graduate Record Examination® General Test (or GRE® Test), provided the results in the areas of “Quantitative Reasoning” and “Analytical Writing” are among the top 30% at least.

 For bachelor’s degrees that do not have a grade or grade average, the equivalence of the grade to the average grade of at least 5 / unrounded (Swiss grading system 1 to 6, where 6 = max./4 = pass) will be reviewed by the examination commission.

 The Master in Finance and Money consists of 90 CP and is designed as a three semester program starting in fall (30 CP per semester).
 However, registration is also possible in spring semester but may result in an extension to the regular period of study.

 You can also study part-time.
 In that case, we recommend you to complete at least 15 CP per semester.
 The study time will be prolonged accordingly.

 Application deadline for spring semester: November 30.

 Individual costs of living etc. are not included.

 Parents and/or the cantonal scholarship office in the parents’ canton of residence are basically responsible for the funding of studies, and the appropriate applications should be submitted there.
 International students should find out what scholarships they are eligible for in their home country.
 For more details, see here.